okoham/uda-ai-rl/Report.md

 as the state.
 A similar approach could be tried here: concatenating a sequence of observations and considering zhis sequence as the state.

+On the neural network side, a more systematic study of network architecture could be carried out, in particular trying out Batch Normalisation or Dropout, together with a more complex network.